-An Emergency Ordinance extending Emergency Ordinance No. 019333 authorizing the City Manager to assign humanitarian and public safety crisis resulting from a mass migration through El Paso.
+Discussion and action on an emergency ordinance extending Emergency Ordinance No. 019333 authorizing the city manager to assign personnel and resources to assist in addressing the humanitarian and public safety crisis resulting from a mass migration through El Paso.

 BACKGROUND / DISCUSSION: